-General rules of the AIFC secure the exhaustive list of Ancillary Services: (1) provision of legal services; (2) provision of audit services; (3) provision of accounting services; (3) provision of expert knowledge or advice on a specific topic; and (4) credit scoring services.
+General rules of the AIFC secure the exhaustive list of Ancillary Services: (1) provision of legal services; (2) provision of audit services; (3) provision of accounting services;

+(4) provision of expert knowledge or advice on a specific topic; and (5) credit scoring services.

 AFSA issues a license for Ancillary Services and secures special requirements to an applicant.
 Please note that no requirements to the applicant's financial resources are stipulated.
-The average fee for obtaining a license for Ancillary Services is two thousand US dollars (USD 2,000).
+The average fee for obtaining a license for Ancillary Services is USD 2,000.
 In the event of filing an application for several types of Ancillary Services, the fee is paid for each type of Ancillary Services.